mmolari/nanopore-basecalling/README.md

                         the parameters.tsv file containing information on every sample.
   --archive_fld ARCHIVE_FLD
                         the destination archive folder, containing one subfolder per experiment.
-  --allow_missing_barcodes ALLOW_MISSING_BARCODES
-                        Do not raise an error if one or more expected barcodes are missing.
-  --skip_present_barcodes SKIP_PRESENT_BARCODES
+                        (default: /scicore/home/nccr-antiresist/GROUP/unibas/neher/experiments)
-                        Do not raise an error if one or more expected barcodes are already present in the destination folder.
+  --overwrite           Do not raise an error if one or more barcodes are already present and overwrite them.
+                        (default: False)
+  --only_barcodes [ONLY_BARCODES ...]
+                        Only process the specified barcodes.
+Space-separated list of numbers (e.g. --only_barcodes 1 2 44 )
+                        (default: None)
 ```

 The mandatory arguments are: